This post was originally published in 2021 and has been updated in 2026 to reflect the most recent changes.

 ICHRA is particularly beneficial for temporary employees of staffing firms.
 Unlike traditional group plans with unpredictable costs, ICHRA allows employers to set a fixed monthly budget for temporary workers while giving these employees faster access to healthcare coverage they need.

-Age and Dependent Adjustments:
+Age and dependent adjustments:

 Each class can be further divided by age and number of dependents.
 This means employers can offer higher reimbursements to older employees (within the 3:1 ratio limit) or those with families, recognizing their typically higher healthcare costs.